AdaCore/spawn/README.md

     ```ada
     P.Start;
     ```
- 6. (Glib independent) With no event loop integration you should drive it by you-self periodically calling
+ 6. (Glib independent case) With no event loop integration you should drive it by you-self periodically calling
     ```ada
     Spawn.Processes.Monitor_Loop (1);